-Images from the 3 day festival of Saint Agatha, February 3rd -5th Catania, Sicily reliquary of St. Agatha procession preparations procession and front of the Church of St. Agatha pray for us.
+Images from the 3 day festival of Saint Agatha, February 3rd -5th Catania, Sicily procession and front of the Church of St. Agatha procession preparations pray for us.

 20. The cantors then sing the Litany.
 At the proper place they may add the names of other saints who are specially venerated by the people, or petitions suitable to the occasion.